kenatiod/MUT/Understanding Machine Understanding.md

 ### A4.2 -- Understanding as an Epistemic State

 At the heart of the epistemology of understanding is the question of what understanding is and how it differs from other epistemic states like knowledge, belief, and justification.
 Traditionally, epistemologists have focused primarily on propositional knowledge - justified true belief - as the central epistemic state of interest (Ichikawa & Steup, 2018).
-On this view, an agent knows a proposition p if and only if:
+According to this view, an agent knows a proposition p if and only if:

 1. p is true
 2. The agent believes p